Perspective | AOC explains why Republicans can’t just tell her to forget about the insurrection and move on

 There needs to be accountability, she said, because forgiveness does not happen when a perpetrator wants to move on.
 It happens when a victim is ready.
 And because ultimately, accountability isn’t about “revenge,” but rather about “safety,” she said, about nobody having to cower behind a door.

-“I’m not going to let it happen to me again,” said the congresswoman.
+“I’m not going to let it happen to me again,” the congresswoman said.
 “And I’m not going to let it happen to our country.”

 Monica Hesse is a columnist writing about gender and its impact on society.
 For more visit wapo.st/hesse.